SupremeSingh/ethernauts-solutions/README.md

 Ethereum Virtual Machine (EVM) is a stack-based Turing-complete machine.
 This means it is different from your typical computer, which is register-based.
 The EVM's sotrage scheme is comprised of "stacks" of 32-bytes each.
 All in all, the EVM can have 2^256 such stacks.

 Each smart contract has its own storage to reflect the state of the contract.
 The values in storage persist across different function calls.
 And each storage is tethered to the smart contract’s address.
-This means, by making a specific EVM-level call, you can access the stacks of each contract.
+This means, by making a specific EVM-level call, you can access the slots of each contract.

  **Vulnerability** - The contract  password is stored as a private variable.

 **Exploit** -

 We know the password is stored as a 32-byes value.
-So, it will have a whole stack associated with it.
-In this case, this will be the stack at index 1.
+So, it will have a whole slot associated with it.
+In this case, this will be the slot at index 1.

     web3.eth.getStorageAt(/* contractAddress */, 1)